-10 Fuel storage and distribution systems at the nation's largest airports are typically leased and managed by airlines or airline fuel consortia.
+Fuel storage and distribution systems at the nation's largest airports are typically leased and managed by airlines or airline fuel consortia.
+See https://airlines.org/media/management-of-airport-fuel-systems/.

-See http://airlines.org/media/management-of-airport-fuel-systems/

-11 An average of approximately 1 million neat gallons of SAF per year was deployed by U.S. airlines in the years 2016 through 2018, the vast majority of which has been deployed by United Airlines.
-By comparison, the industry's petroleum-based jet fuel consumption averaged 20 billion gallons per year in 2016-2018.
+An average of approximately 1 million gallons of neat SAF per year was deployed by U.S. airlines in the years 2017 through 2019, the vast majority of which was deployed by United Airlines.
+By comparison, the industry's petroleum-based jet fuel consumption averaged 21 billion gallons per year in 2017-2019.